sukorenomw/carrierwave-upload-file-rails/README.md

 # training_wgs_4
-branch master paperclip
-bracn dev carrierwave
+merge dev to master, all branch is now using carrierwave